-Each summer, approximately 30% of our campers are first timer campers.
-Though it can be intimidating to think about leaving home for 3 weeks, campers quickly find new friends and make themselves at home at Sweeney.
+Each summer, approximately 30% of our campers are first time campers.
+Though it can be intimidating to think about leaving home, campers quickly find new friends and make themselves at home at Sweeney.
 From the moment they arrive on opening day, campers are assigned a counselor as their big sibling – someone to answer questions and check in with them each day.
 Whether arriving for your first summer or returning for another year, every camper is a part of the Sweeney family!

 Keeping parents connected to their camper during each session is very important!
 Although we ask campers to leave their phones at home, there are a variety of ways for them to stay connected with friends and family.
 Each of our cabins is equipped with computers that parents can email directly using their online accounts.
 Responses are handwritten by campers, scanned by our office staff, and then sent back to parents.
 Snail mail and care packages are distributed to campers every day at lunch.